 Use this split level monogram tutorial in Cricut Design Space on vinyl, heat transfer vinyl, and more!
-This post contains affiliate links.
+This post contains affiliate links, which add no extra cost to the consumer but help support this site to bring more Cricut related tutorials.

 The split level monogram is probably my favorite at the moment.
 I not only like the look, but I also think it is used less than other traditional monogram types.
 Did you know that you can make a split level monogram in Cricut Design Space?
 It is easy, but it does require a few steps and the use of the slice tool.
 Open up Cricut Design Space and let’s make one!